-In Abuja on Friday 7 February 2014, ONGC, having completed a technical and commercial re-evaluation of the blocks, and NJ Exploration joined the settlement negotiations (the principle of Tulip was in hospital).
+In Abuja on Friday 7 February 2014, ONGC and NJ Exploration joined the settlement negotiations (the principle of Tulip was in hospital).
 The parties subsequently held meetings in Seoul and New Delhi in which technical and economic studies were shared and the split of participating interest and the allocation of past expenditure were negotiated.
 The parties came close to agreement on most of the issues.
-However, by October 2014, ONGC was indicating that it no longer intended to participate in the process.
+However, by October 2014, ONGC was indicating that it was withdrawing from the process.
 Also, new management in KNOC ordered a review of all of its corporation's activities.
 As a result, settlement discussions on OPL 321 and OPL 323 became suspended.